-Draw a great looking Sad Anime Face with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Sad Anime Face with easy, step-by-step drawing instructions, and video tutorial.

 Scroll down for a downloadable PDF of this tutorial.

 Would you like to draw a cartoon of a sad anime girl?
 This easy, step-by-step anime cartoon drawing tutorial is here to show you how.

 All you will need is a pen, pencil, or marker and a sheet of paper.

 Step-by-Step Instructions for Drawing a Sad Anime Face

 How to Draw a Great Looking Sad Anime Face for Kids, Beginners, and Adults - Step 1

 1. Begin by sketching the curvature of the face.
 Use a long, curved line, and note the contours of the cheek and chin.